Grade of Trail:

 The Sculpture Trust works in partnership with the Forestry Commission which maintains the sculptures and trail.

-They are mostly constructed from natural material from the Dean - wood, stone and iron.
-The sculptures are interspersed along the trail through majestic oaks and towering Scots pine trees
+The sculptures are mostly constructed from natural material from the Dean - wood, stone and iron.
+They are interspersed along the trail through majestic oaks and towering Scots pine trees

-A Sculpture Trail leaflet, containing details of the sculptures for £1, is available at Beechenhurst Lodge from Forest of Dean Adventure.
+A Sculpture Trail leaflet, containing details of the sculptures for £1, is available at Beechenhurst Cafe.

 Some of the Sculptures can be accessed with a power assisted wheelchair, please ring the the Forestry Comission, Tel 0300 067 4800, or e-mail using the link provided for further access information.